Stand with Ukraine flag

 1. If the shared subscription group contains some persistent clients, they will share the message load for the subscription topic as well until they go offline.
 Once they are offline, the messages will not be distributed among them.

-2. On the other hand, if the shared subscription group consists solely of persistent clients, and they all go offline, newly received messages will be stored per shared subscription group in the PostgreSQL database.
+2. On the other hand, if the shared subscription group consists solely of persistent clients, and they all go offline, newly received messages will be stored per shared subscription group in the Redis database.
 Once the first client from the group reconnects to the broker, it will receive stored persistent messages related to the shared subscription.

 These considerations ensure that message distribution and persistence are handled appropriately for shared subscription groups containing persistent clients.